Freelance Solicitors Professional Indemnity Insurance Market Overview

 At Professional Liability Brokers, we specialise in sourcing Professional Indemnity Insurance for Freelance Solicitors.
 Whether you’re setting up under the SRA’s freelance model or launching a traditional regulated practice, we understand the market and can help you:

-• Access the most suitable and competitive PI insurance providers
+- Access suitable and competitive PI insurance providers.

-• Secure appropriate cover for both reserved and non-reserved legal work
+- Secure appropriate cover for reserved and non-reserved legal work.

-For more details on freelance rules, visit the SRA’s official guidance on Freelance Solicitors.
-To notify the SRA of your intention to practise as a freelancer, please use their Freelancer Notification page.
+For more details on freelance rules, see the SRA’s guidance on Freelance Solicitors.
+To notify the SRA of your intention to practice as a freelancer offering Reserved Advice, use the SRA Freelancer Notification page to inform the SRA of your intentions to do so.

 How much does Professional Indemnity Insurance cost for Freelance Solicitors?